 With nine weeks, and the task of designing and building a chair from scratch, I set forth to create something unique, while also trying to push the limits of the allotted time and materials.
 With one hardwood maple slab at six by two feet wide allowed for the base, all materials had to be laid out carefully, and intentionally in order to be as efficient as possible.

 Footprint 3d is a footwear startup co-founded by myself and two other Industrial Designers; Matt Flail, and Tim Ganter.
-Since our inception we have been prototyping footwear with a focus in 3d printing, in order to offer a mass customized business model.
-We have raised 40k to date, and will continue to develop our own line of footwear, with hopes of becoming the best fitting footwear brand.
+Together we have created a systematic approach to making mass-customized footwear with the hopes of launching in the near future.
+Utilizing several different modeling programs we are able to create complex 3d patterns which save weight and provide unique physical characteristics.
+We have raised 40k to date, and will continue to develop our line of footwear, with hopes of becoming the best fitting footwear brand.

 Dec 2015 Autodesk University Presentation